 Industry employers often talked about asbestos as being a 'magic mineral' in reference to all the invaluable properties it displayed while also being accessible virtually anywhere.
 It was their greatest ally and everyone else's biggest enemy.
 Steam pipes, turbines, ovens among other equipment benefitted from the non-flammable quality of asbestos, so the highly demanding, both in a physical and financial sense, high-temperature work was facilitated by the mineral.

 With such a spotlight on it, asbestos became the object of study of scientists at the time.
 The results were worrying, connecting it with a few forms of cancer.
 Unfortunately, the greater mass of the people was only to be worried after having already developed diseases.
-A large number of personnel from the US Navy are the victims of the ploy, since the medium they worked in, the ship itself, was basically infused with asbestos.
+Many of personnel from the US Navy are the victims of the ploy, since the medium they worked in, the ship itself, was basically infused with asbestos.
 If you or somebody you know suffer from an asbestos-related illness, you should talk to an experienced lawyer in order to seek the compensation you deserve.

 Have You Been Exposed to Asbestos on the USS Puget Sound (AD-38)?